 The remuneration of the Principal, Headmaster and other key management personnel are agreed by the Remuneration Committee by reference to the scales in the School Teachers Pay and Conditions Document in the light of the appraisal of their performance.
-Each employee is appraised annually and, in the case of the Principal, the Headmaster and the CFO, the appraisals were carried out by James Penney Chairman of the Trust Board and the relevant LGB chairman with input from Directors and staff from the relevant institution.
+Each employee is appraised annually and, in the case of the Principal, the Headmaster and the CFO, the appraisals were carried out by James Penney Chairman of the Trust Board with input from Directors and staff from the relevant institution.